dypflying/chimestack-docs/content/en/docs/Cli/_index.md

       --ClusterUuid string                               Required. the cluster's uuid
       --StoragePoolUuid string                           Required. the storage pool's uuid -h, --help                                             help for updateStoragePool
-      --updateStoragePoolRequest.BackendPath string      the backend path of the physical storage in nodes (only for local storage)
-      --updateStoragePoolRequest.Description string      description for the storage pool --updateStoragePoolRequest.ImageCachePath string   the image cache path of the physical storage in nodes (only for local storage)
-      --updateStoragePoolRequest.Name string             Required. the storage pool's name --updateStoragePoolRequest.PhysicalSize int        Required. the physical size of the storage --updateStoragePoolRequest.ReservedSize int        the reserverd storage size, which will not be allocated to virtual machines.
+      --updateStoragePoolRequest.Description string      description for the storage pool --updateStoragePoolRequest.Meta string             the meta information about the details of the storage pool --updateStoragePoolRequest.Name string             Required. the storage pool's name --updateStoragePoolRequest.PhysicalSize int        Required. the physical size of the storage --updateStoragePoolRequest.ReservedSize int        the reserverd storage size, which will not be allocated to virtual machines.